Hyperbaric Oxygen Therapy in Dieppe | Canada Hyperbarics Skip to main content

 Conditions Commonly Treated

-O2 Hyperbaric Center treats Health Canada-recognised indications plus off-label conditions on a self-pay basis.
+O2 Hyperbaric Center treats Health Canada-recognised indications; conditions outside that list may be available on a self-pay basis, but availability varies and is not guaranteed, so patients can enquire directly.
 Referrals come from Moncton-area physicians, Horizon Health Network wound-care services, and patients self-funding treatment for off-label conditions.

 Local Context